Double-partition Quantum Cluster Algebras: Broken line constructions

-is then alright.
+then fulfills the requested condition.
 It remains to consider $Z_{0,0}X_oX_b$.
-But here we notice that $X_oX_b$ again is a member of the dual canonical basis; $X_oX_b=b(A_3)$ for some matrix $A_3$.
-This matrix is, and so is then $b(A_3)$, without contributions from the first row and the first column.
+But here we notice that $X_oX_b$ again is a member of the dual canonical basis; $X_oX_b=b(A_3)$ with $A_3$, appropriately cut down, given by This matrix is without contributions from the first row and the first column.
 Now notice that

-where the coefficients are polynomials in $q^2$.
+where the coefficients are in ${\mathbb Z}[q^2]$ and the first row and column in each $G_k$ are zero.
 It then follows from the above remarks that

-Expanding the right hand side in terms of the canonical basis, we get the result since the basis change matrix is lower diagonal with 1's in the diagonal and all non-diagonal terms have zero constant terms.
+Expanding the right hand side in terms of the canonical basis, we get the requested result about the coefficients $c_i$ since the basis change matrix is lower diagonal with 1's in the diagonal and all non-diagonal terms have zero constant terms.
+Also notice that $A_3+E_{0,0}=A_1$.

-The above lemma tells us that $X_tX_b-q^2Y_rY_l$ is bar invariant and therefore coincides with the dual canonical basis elements with the same leading term which is $X_oD$.
+Proposition~\ref{4.3} implies that $X_tX_b-q^2Y_rY_l$ is bar invariant and therefore coincides with the dual canonical basis elements with the same leading term which is $X_oD$.

 \begin{Rem} The referee has kindly informed us that another, in a way easier, proof may be obtained as follows: Consider the equation $Z_{1,1}Z_{n,n} = q^2Z_{1,n}Z_{n,1} + \xi^{1,n}_{1,n}$ in ${\mathcal O}_q(M(n))$ and apply the anti-endomorphism $\Gamma$ given in \cite[Corollary 5.2.2]{pw} to it.
 The effect of $\Gamma$ on quantum minors has been computed in \cite[Lemma 4.1]{kelly}, and from this one can see that the formula is obtained. \end{Rem}